Software Development

 Phone screens

 The new fizzbuzz filter is to implement atoi and tests how careless of a developer you are meaning you don't ask any questions about requirements and start writing code immediately.
-Here is a typical Coderpad used screening interview and there may be more than one of these because the amount of investment that goes into hiring someone new due to training aka 'onboarding' which I've been told by recruiters is typically 3 months.
-Imagine you are hiring developers and paying them $160k/year what would you do to ensure whoever you are paying ~$40k for 3 months of training turns out to be a good hire?
+Here is a typical screening interview using Coderpad.

 On-site

-If you pass this then you are paid to fly out and do a 'super day' or sometimes multiple days that's where you do back-to-back interviews and job shadowing.
-You are often interviewing for every job in the company not just the one you applied for as they will see where you best fit so if they start asking you about math or fermi style problems they may think you are better placed in trading or even as a research assistant which is great news as the pay is much higher.
+If you pass the phone screen then you are paid to fly out and do a 'super day' that's where you do back-to-back interviews and job shadowing.
+You are often interviewing for every job in the company not just the one you applied for as they will see where you best fit so if they start asking you about math or fermi style problems they may think you are better placed in trading or even in the research dept.

-The trap problems I've seen have an obvious area of optimization to take advantage of to squeeze out some pointless constant factors but will open a potential bug or performance sink elsewhere if you aren't taking your time thinking through the whole problem space and asking questions.
-The bad candidate will pounce on that and show off their meaningless optimization while the good candidate will ask what happens if I do X, is it a good tradeoff for the risks involved?
-An example they will try and get you with is cache invalidation either as a mistake you made or asking you when is it a good practice for the cache to be invalidated in some program you're writing.
+The trap problems I've seen have an obvious area of optimization to take advantage of but will open a potential bug or performance sink elsewhere if you aren't taking your time thinking through the whole problem space and asking questions.
+One example is cache invalidation your slop coder optimization you pounced on requires the cache to be invalidated because you changed some data dependency.

 Find a mentor

-Once you are in and develop a routine meaning you are no longer panicking try and walk over to the department where all the money is being made and find a mentor to teach you by asking them to give you the work they don't like doing because you want to learn it all from scratch.
+Once you are in and develop a routine, meaning you are no longer panicking, if internal NDAs allow it then try and walk over to the department where all the money is being made and find someone willing to teach you by asking them to give you the work they don't like doing because you want to learn it all from scratch.
 All you have to do is be the reliable person they turn to whenever some (tedious at first) work needs to be done and if this work over time becomes increasingly more skilled then you have found the right mentor and you are set for life because they will eventually want you to work with them once you have proven to be indispensable.
 If they get promoted you get promoted, if they go off and start a new company you are the first hire.
 This can be tricky because of signing multiple NDAs even between internal departments but if you are serious about wanting to learn they will tell management to make it happen.
 I took all the above advice from a comedian many years ago and my life would not be the same if I hadn't watched that throwaway clip at 3 in the morning because I always assumed there was no way I could ever do this kind of work.

-If you're not interested in finance there are a few companies that mentor developers sometimes even direct from local high schools and build them to senior developers.
+If you're not interested in finance many other companies mentor developers sometimes even direct from local high schools and build them to senior developers.
 One is in New Hampshire called Northwoods Software.
 If you live in Egypt, Georgia, North Macedonia, Albania, Latvia, or Bosnia you can work remotely for Scandiweb (Latvia).
-The pay is only 500-600 Euros per month but you don't know anything yet so are being paid for direct mentorship to become a senior developer.
+The pay is only 500-600 Euros per month but you don't know anything yet so are being paid to learn and become a senior developer.

 Curriculum